-UFC 312: du Plessis retains title in rematch with Strickland
+UFC 312: Dricus du Plessis retains title in rematch with Sean Strickland

 Mbappe rescues Real after Alvarez penalty for Atletico in Madrid derby

-Du Plessis first claimed the belt when he beat Strickland via a close split decision in Toronto in January last year, a bout the polarising American repeatedly insisted he won.
+Du Plessis first claimed the belt when he beat Strickland via a close split decision in Toronto in January last year, a bout the polarising American repeatedly insisted he had won.

-The South African launched a successful defence against Nigeria-born Israel Adesanya in August, while Strickland rebounded with a tepid defeat of Brazil’s Paulo Costa to set up the re-match.
+The South African launched a successful defence against Nigeria-born Israel Adesanya in August, while Strickland rebounded with a tepid defeat of Brazil’s Paulo Costa to set up the rematch.

-“To come in here and try to knock this man out it is next to impossible,” said Du Plessis, the first South African to win a UFC championship.
+“To come in here and try to knock this man out is next to impossible,” said du Plessis, the first South African to win a UFC championship.
 “I’d love another round, but that’s not the game.

-“I wanted a submission, a knockout or an absolute domination of a five rounder,” he added.
+“I wanted a submission, a knockout or an absolute domination of a five-rounder,” he added.
 “That’s what I gave.
 I gave it my all.”

-The Toronto clash was decided by the smallest of margins, but this time in Sydney it was all Du Plessis.
+The Toronto clash was decided by the smallest of margins, but this time in Sydney it was all du Plessis.

 In a measured start he utilised his favoured head kicks, landing four in round one as Strickland responded with tentative jabs.

-The volume of strikes increased in round two with Du Plessis delivering combinations to the face that drew blood as he picked up the pace.
+The volume of strikes increased in round two with du Plessis delivering combinations to the face that drew blood as he picked up the pace.

-Strickland lacked urgency and Du Plessis rammed home the advantage in a dominant round four.
+Strickland lacked urgency and du Plessis rammed home the advantage in a dominant round four.

 A huge right hook saw blood come pouring from the American’s nose, and another rocked him onto the cage.

-Strickland’s nose was clearly bothering him as Du Plessis went in for the kill in the fifth and last round, targeting it whenever possible without being able to deliver a decisive knockout blow.
+Strickland’s nose was clearly bothering him as du Plessis went in for the kill in the fifth and last round, targeting it whenever possible without being able to deliver a decisive knockout blow.

 In a profanity-laden courtside interview afterwards, the American said his nose was broken.

 “I popped it back in place and kept fighting for you,” he said.
-“He kicked my ass fair and square, props to him.”
+“He kicked my a** fair and square, props to him.”

 Also on the main card, Chinese strawweight queen Zhang Weili successfully defended her title for a third straight time, dominating previously unbeaten American challenger Tatiana Suarez.

-The ferocious Zhang, seen as the best pound-for-pound women’s fighter in the sport, scored a unanimous win in the five-round fight that left Suarez with some nasty cuts.
+The ferocious Zhang, seen as the best pound-for-pound female fighter in the sport, scored a unanimous win in the five-round fight that left Suarez with some nasty cuts.

-“I was well prepared for this fight.
+“I was well-prepared for this fight.
 Tatiana is very strong, but I just focused on myself,” said Zhang, who stretched her record to 26-3.